CORE Fellowship Program Design

 The Core Fellowship program is designed intentionally to provide support to individual fellows and their organizations.

 - For Fellows: Over the course of the first year, Fellows will engage in deeply personal work to understand how issues of race, equity, diversity, and inclusion affect everyday life — both in and out of the workplace — and how an equity lens can influence structural transformation.
 They will create a strategy to support their organization’s equity work and strengthen personal and adaptive leadership — all while building relationships among a network of diverse leaders and organizations.
+Individual coaching for each fellow will be provided during the first year to assist fellows in their personal leadership work.

 - For Organizations: The Fellow’s host organizations will build in-house capacity for ongoing race, equity, diversity, and inclusion work.
 Core Fellows bring the expertise they develop during the course of the Fellowship to their daily work — serving as in-house experts who can engage with issues that the organization faces dynamically, rather than hiring external consultants to conduct static trainings.
 Additionally, during the second year of participation, the organization will receive a grant for furthering equity at their organization.
-Coaching will be provided during a third year to sustain equitable change that has occurred at the organization.

 Design of the model